 In case you missed it earlier, consider this statement to be rendered in 5-foot-high flashing red lights: A filing extension is not extra time to pay your taxes.

 If you’re approved for a filing extension, you have until Oct.
-17, 2018, to file your 2017 federal income tax return.
-However, your 2017 federal income taxes are still due on April 17, 2018.
+15 of the current tax year to file your federal income tax return for the preceding tax year.
+But for most people, federal income taxes are still due in April each year.
 Not paying your taxes on time will result in interest charges and possibly penalties.
 This means that you’ll want to try to pay estimated taxes by Tax Day.

 To estimate how much tax you owe, you can use the worksheet provided in Form 1040-ES.
 You don’t have to file the form to get a tax extension, but the worksheet can give you a good estimate of how much you should pay on Tax Day.
-Income information, deductions and credits from your 2016 tax return can also help in estimating your 2017 obligation.
+Income information, deductions and credits from your prior year tax return can also help in estimating your current-year tax obligation.

 Or “if you know you’re going to owe and aren’t sure how much to pay with the extension to minimize any interest and penalties, you can seek professional advice to estimate that amount,” Szymczak suggests.

-The IRS offers tips for choosing a tax professional, and you can check out the website of the National Association of Tax Professionals to find a paid preparer.
+The IRS offers guidance for choosing a tax professional, and you can check out the website of the National Association of Tax Professionals to find a paid preparer.

 Certain situations may alter the duration of your tax filing extension.